dauwhe/pdm/README.md

 ## A few words on Metadata, JSON-LD, and schema.org

-The design of web publications has been complicated by our desire to use schema.org.
+The design of web publications has been complicated by our desire to use [schema.org](https://schema.org).
 We apply unfamiliar names to concepts.
 We introduce complications (two contexts!).
-And the end result is that when we paste our work into Google's structured data testing tool, we get hundreds of errors.
+And the end result is that when we paste our work into Google’s structured data testing tool, we get hundreds of errors.
 Our ship founders on the treacherous reefs of RDF.

 We should focus on the structural issues of publications at this early stage.
 The web has a multiplicity of methods to assign metadata to web pages.
-Perhaps we can leave this up to authors and developers, or at least not spend much of our time worrying about how titles sort, when we don't know how publications work.
+Perhaps we can leave this up to authors and developers, or at least not spend much of our time worrying about how titles sort, when we don’t know how publications work.

 ## Web Publications

 What is a web publication?
-Right now it's essentially a URL that points to an HTML resource that contains a manifest or a link to a manifest.
+Right now it’s essentially a URL that points to an HTML resource that contains a manifest or a link to a manifest.
 The web publication manifest is currently defined as JSON-LD with a schema.org context as well as a custom context.
-Instead, let's just start with a very simple WAM:
+Instead, let’s just start with a very simple WAM:

 ```json